-- Capture close-up images of your speaker during their "Dress Rehearsal" before the start of the even.
+- Day of event.
+Capture close-up images of your speaker during their "Dress Rehearsal" before the start of the even.
 It's rude to step between the presenter and their audience.
 Ask the speaker if you could shoot a close up before the start.
-Trust me, they will on board with your suggestion.
+Trust me, they will be on board with your suggestion.

 - Anticipate the best moments for crowd shots.
 The punchline of a joke, applause, interactive exercises, each provides an opportunity to capture the essence of the event.

-- Speed is critical.
+- Velocity is critical.
 Treat your event as if it's breaking news.
 Publish the speaker close-up during the event.
 Follow up by publishing images over the course of the event.
 Select a trio of images for your social media post.
 Invite your audience to add comments to your post.
 They can include who they met or what they learned.